CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     ![Tunnel Upload](tunnel-upload.jpg)

-4. Once the file is uploaded, we will point to it using the `neoreg.py` script in order to connect to the client, providing the key to decrypt the tunnelling client:
+4. Once the file is uploaded, we will point to it using the `neoreg.py` script in order to connect to the client, providing the key to decrypt the tunneling client:

     ```shell
     python3 neoreg.py -k thm http://10.10.19.86/uploader/files/tunnel.php